 As the President and CEO, Heather drives The Fund’s work to make Chicago the best city in America to lead a public school.
-She believes that leaders matter and has raised more than $45 million to support that belief.
+She believes that leaders matter and has raised nearly $50 million to support that belief.
 She is responsible for hiring, supporting and keeping the city’s most talented nonprofit team, and is proud of The Fund’s positive reputation for strong execution, belief in educators and excellence.
 She fosters The Fund’s existing partnerships with stakeholders, including educators, investors, Chicago Public Schools and City Hall.
-In 2018, Heather was awarded the Peter Jennings Award for Civic Leadership in recognition of The Fund’s contributions to improving Chicago’s public schools.

 Heather came to The Fund from Teach For America, where she served as vice president for Career Leadership Initiatives for six years.
 In this role, she managed teams responsible for large-scale initiatives focused on building effective human capital pipelines into teacher leadership, principalship and social entrepreneurship.
 She built relationships with national organizations, top graduate schools, local school districts and foundations interested in designing leadership pathways for the thousands of Teach For America alumni who remain in classrooms, schools and districts nationwide.